dart-lang/build/source_gen/source_gen/source_gen/README.md

 * A **convention** for human and tool generated Dart code to coexist with clean separation, and for multiple code generators to integrate in the same project.

-It's main purpose is to expose a developer-friendly API on top of lower-level packages like the [analyzer][] or [build][].
+Its main purpose is to expose a developer-friendly API on top of lower-level packages like the [analyzer][] or [build][].
 You don't _have_ to use `source_gen` in order to generate source code; we also expose a set of library APIs that might be useful in your generators.